MicrosoftDocs/appcenter-docs/docs/distribution/codepush/rn-api-ref.md

 - **codePush.InstallMode.ON_NEXT_RESUME** *(2)* - Indicates that you want to install the update, but don't want to restart the app until the next time the end user resumes it from the background.
 This way, you don't disrupt their current session, but you can get the update in front of them sooner than having to wait for the next natural restart.
 This value is appropriate for silent installs that can be applied on resume in a non-invasive way.

-- **codePush.InstallMode.ON_NEXT_SUSPEND** *(3)* - Indicates that you want to install the update *while* it is in the background, but only after it's been in the background for `minimumBackgroundDuration` seconds (0 by default), so that user context isn't lost unless the app suspension is long enough to not matter.
+- **codePush.InstallMode.ON_NEXT_SUSPEND** *(3)* - Indicates that you want to install the update *while* it's in the background, but only after it's been in the background for `minimumBackgroundDuration` seconds (0 by default), so that user context isn't lost unless the app suspension is long enough to not matter.

 #### CheckFrequency